yecall/multi-mining-demo/README.md

 -mode string
     	mining mode: single / multi
 -diff string
-    	mining difficulty: a number for single , 4 number seperated by ',' for multi mode
+    	mining difficulty: a number for single mode , 4 number seperated by ',' for multi mode
 ```

 ### Example for single mode